oleksa81/BrainTumorClassification/README.md

-Dataset used for this project: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset Which contains 7023 MRIs.
+Dataset used for this project: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset which contains 7023 MRIs.
 It combines the other 3 datasets: figshare, SARTAJ, and Br35H.